How to convey brand with your serviced office

 Our Leeds offices, for example, are located in the BREEAM Excellent ‘Green’ Building, recognised for best practice in sustainable building design and good environmental performance.
 Nearly all of our London serviced offices offer secure facilities to store bicycles, meaning you can encourage your employees to commute sustainably as well.

 Depending on what you value in your company, the possibilities are quite endless.
-If you’re a publishers or literary agency, you might fill bookshelves with books and industry magazines.
+If you’re a publisher or literary agency, you might fill bookshelves with books and industry magazines.
 You might also choose an office is suitable for wheelchair users or those with visual impairments.

 There’s no reason to assume choosing a serviced office limits your ability to brand your office in a way that is specific to you.
 Contact us today to discuss your options, and how we can help your serviced office feel like your business’s home.